mrgnhnt96/revali/doc-site/docs/constructs/revali_server/core/30-implied_binding.md

 There are certain classes that do not need [binding annotations](./binding).

 :::warning
-It is highly discouraged to used these, prefer to use [binding](./binding) with a [pipe](./pipes) or [lifecycle components](../lifecycle-components/lifecycle-components).
+It is highly discouraged to used these, prefer to use [binding](./binding) with a [pipe](./pipes) or [Lifecycle Components](../lifecycle-components/lifecycle-components).
 Using these can make testing harder and make your code harder to understand.
 :::

 | Types | |